 Increased Regulations As a Result of Lawsuits

 The published CDC statistics showing that one of every 2 people in the US takes prescription drugs,14 shows just how dire the situation has become and how vital it is that it be addressed.
-Increased awareness of medication errors and litigations over drug damage have seen the Food and Drug Administration stepping up its efforts to monitor the pharmaceutical industry and improve its practices.15
+Increased awareness of medication errors and litigation over drug damage have seen the Food and Drug Administration stepping up its efforts to monitor the pharmaceutical industry and improve its practices.15

 Some of the most common regulations in place today include: